rjgsousa/BookSummarizer/docs/index.md

 # Methods

-## Topic Modelling
+## Topic Modeling
 The first task in the project involved downloading a curated selection of books from the Project Gutenberg Catalog.
 To streamline the data management and ingestion process, the gutenbergpy package was utilized along with a configuration file available in the [config](../config/books_to_process.yaml) directory.

 In terms of pre-processing, the approach taken in this project leveraged the power of transformers, which come equipped with their own tokenizers.
 As a result, minimal pre-processing was required, with only minor text clean-up procedures applied to ensure the data was in a suitable format for the transformer models.
-However, it is worth noting that if one wishes to employ previous methodologies for pre-processing, the necessary code and resources can be found in the [booksum/topic_modelling](../booksum/topic_modeling) directory.
+However, it is worth noting that if one wishes to employ previous methodologies for pre-processing, the necessary code and resources can be found in the [booksum/topic_modeling](../booksum/topic_modeling) directory.

 To further enhance the understanding of the downloaded dataset, topic modeling was performed using the [BERTopic](https://maartengr.github.io/BERTopic/index.html) library.
 This additional step aimed to uncover the underlying themes and topics present in the selected books.